mineshmane7/fsr-user-management-service/PING-INTEGRATION-GUIDE.md

    - Delete the database and restart the app (for dev/test)
    - Manually insert into the database
    - Create and run a new migration with the additional emails

+### Issue: Admin user can't login after implementing Ping check

+**Solution:**
+- The admin email (admin@fsr.com) is already in the seeded RegisteredPingUsers data
+- Check if database migration ran successfully
+- Verify RegisteredPingUsers table exists and has data
+- Check if admin@fsr.com exists with `IsActive = true` in RegisteredPingUsers table

 ### Issue: Need to add many emails at once